Colorado father gets 48 years in death of 13-year-old son

 Redwine didn’t speak during the sentencing hearing.

+“I have trouble remembering a convicted defendant that has shown such little remorse for what they’ve done,” the judge said.

-Prosecutors argued that Redwine killed Dylan after Dylan discovered embarrassing photos of Redwine wearing women’s lingerie and eating feces from a diaper.
+Prosecutors argued at trial that Redwine killed Dylan after Dylan discovered embarrassing photos of Redwine wearing women’s lingerie and eating feces from a diaper.
 They presented evidence that Dylan’s relationship with his father was in long decline and that Dylan told family and friends he dreaded the court-ordered visit.

 A forensic anthropologist testified at trial that Dylan suffered a fracture above his left eye and that two marks on his skull were likely caused by a knife or sharp tool at or near the time of death.
 Fred Johnson, special deputy district attorney, testified that investigators found traces of Dylan’s blood in Redwine’s living room.